 A team of specialists from Adolescent Medicine and the Eating Disorders Program works together to care for the child, adolescent or teen.
 Inpatient medical care includes 24-hour cardiac monitoring, bed rest and carefully increasing caloric intake to minimize the risk of medical complications, including refeeding syndrome (a metabolic problem that can happen to patients who are starved or severely malnourished).

 Medical interventions include monitoring blood chemistry and addressing medical conditions associated with the refeeding process, which is a medically complex time.
 A child/adolescent psychiatrist and a family therapist also evaluate the patient and work with the family to coordinate an individualized treatment plan.
 The goal of hospitalization is to achieve medical stability and evaluate further treatment needs.

 Additional services for hospitalized patients include:

 - Nutrition interventions

-A registered dietician from the Eating Disorders Program meets with parents to explain the role of nutrition therapy during medical care.
-Parents work with the dietician on meal planning and begin to learn about meal support and supervision, including planning meals while their child is in the hospital.
+A registered dietitian from the Eating Disorders Program meets with parents to explain the role of nutrition therapy during medical care.
+Parents work with the dietitian on meal planning and begin to learn about meal support and supervision, including planning meals while their child is in the hospital.